filecoin-project/venus-docs/docs/master/Intro_to_Venus.md

 ## Venus overview

 Venus is one of the implementations of Filecoin storage network, which focuses on distributed architecture and a more concise division of functionalities.
-Storage resources are geographically dipersed, which means as long as there is internet connection a storage cluster can be connected to the Venus mining pool.
+Storage resources are geographically dipersed, which means as long as there is internet connection a storage cluster can be connected to the Venus storage pool.

 ## Architecture